 - 8.3.B.1 Li-Based: All lithium based battery packs must have active protection such that over-voltage, over-temperature (for charge and discharge rating), over-current and under-voltage cause the Main Power Switch per 8.6.A to open and to electrically isolate the source or sink for the vehicle.
 The level of protection measurement is required down to the module level at a minimum and may be required at a cell level depending on the cell manufacturer.
 Fuses per Reg.
 8.5 are not allowed for battery over-current protection. - 8.3.B.2 Supplemental: All supplemental batteries must have at a minimum Passive Protection for under voltage where charging occurs remote to the solar vehicle unless they are primary cells.
 Active Protection is required if charging is within the solar vehicle.
-No Secondary Lithium battery types shall be used for the Supplemental Battery.
+No Secondary Lithium battery types shall be used for the Supplemental Battery unless the Supplemental Battery is powering a commercially procured component such as a cell phone or laptop and the Supplemental Battery was intended for this purpose.